PatMatSK/ctu-Cpprojects/grinch/README.md

 Objects of these types can be found in several rooms.
 You have to collect at least 1 object of each type before comming to finish.

 inplemented with edited BFS

+full assignment can be found in assignment.txt in Czech